Someone acts recklessly when:

 - Sexual assault.

-If you or someone you know has been injured by someone’s reckless behavior we invite you to contact us for a free consultation.
+If someone’s reckless behavior has injured you or someone you know we invite you to contact us for a free consultation.
+Also see our article on negligence vs gross negligence.

 And if you were injured in Nevada, call our Las Vegas personal injury lawyers for immediate help.